Managed Growth

 Our Focus Area (FA)’s charter

-Our FA is composed of four Investment Areas (IAs)
+Our FA is composed of five Investment Areas (IAs):

 Land and Expand (LEX)